The Unspoken Threat Nobody Wants to Acknowledge

 A knowledge worker noticing that tasks take longer than they used to, that concentration feels harder despite good sleep, that you blank on words more frequently – these are symptoms of sedentary-driven cognitive change, not character flaws or stress overload.
 The neurochemistry supporting those functions is actually declining.

-Here’s what makes this actionable: these changes are reversible with behavior change.
-Unlike structural brain damage that’s already occurred, the metabolic dysfunction and neuroinflammation driving current cognitive decline respond to increased movement.
+Here’s what makes this actionable: the metabolic dysfunction and neuroinflammation driving sedentary-caused cognitive decline are reversible with consistent movement behavior – processing speed and executive function improve within weeks of distributed activity breaks.
+Unlike structural brain damage that’s already occurred, these functional deficits respond to increased movement.
 You won’t recover lost hippocampal volume, but you can stop the shrinking and restore the cognitive functions it supports.

 Breaking the Sitting Pattern: What the Research Says Works